JoshCarlito/joshcarlito.github.io/README.md

 # SIA Visualization

-This project visualizes a collection of organizations on a map and provides additional information.
+This project visualizes a collection of Startup accelerators, incubators and similar kinds of organizations on a map and provides additional information.

 ## How We Can Add Organizations